-The 734 Series module recognizes user codes from 4-12 digits long.
-Press any select key or area to enter a user code digit length.
+The 734N module recognizes user codes from 4-12 digits long.
+Press any top row select key or area to enter a user code digit length.
 This number must match the user code number length being programmed in the panel.
+The device will recommend a number of user code digits based on the user code length.
 Default is 5.

 All bits are read and converted into a decimal number string.
-The number string is left padded with '0' if needed for long user code lengths.
-When selecting '4' the right digit is dropped and the next four sent.
+The number string is left padded with 0 (zero) if needed for long user code lengths.

 Example: # decoded 1234567

 10 digits 0001234567

-5 digits 34567
+4 digits 4567

-4 digits 3456
+NO COMM WITH PNL

-NO COMM WITH PNL OFF SITE ANY ON
+OFF SITE ANY ON